Swift Transportation

-Swift Transportation is an American truckload motor shipping carrier based in Phoenix, Arizona.
-In 2017, Swift merged with Knight Transportation, also of Phoenix, forming Knight-Swift.
+Swift Transportation was an American truckload shipping company based in Phoenix, Arizona.
+Founded in 1966, it operated as one of the largest over-the-road trucking carriers in the United States.

+In 2017, Swift Transportation merged with Knight Transportation, also based in Phoenix, to form Knight-Swift Transportation Holdings.
+Following the merger, Swift ceased to exist as an independent company and became a brand and operating division within Knight-Swift.

 History

 Carl Moyes was a truck driver hauling produce for C.R.
 England in the 1940s out of northern Utah.
 In the late 1950s Betty and Carl Moyes started a small trucking company in Plain City, Utah, B & C Truck Leasing.
 After their son, Jerry, graduated from Weber State University in 1966, they moved the small company to Phoenix, Arizona.
 Carl and his two sons, Ronald and Jerry (vice-president), formed the company Common Market in Arizona, that would become Swift.

 Operations began in 1966 transporting imported steel from the ports of Los Angeles, California to Phoenix, Arizona, and returning with cotton from Arizona to be delivered to Southern California.

+In 1970, in response to the Teamsters Strike, Swift Transportation, fired all its drivers, closed its doors in Gardena, CA and moved to Phoenix, AZ.
+Refusing to rehire a single driver.
+They stated that they would NEVER be a Union Shop.
+And they have held to that position.

 The name Swift Transportation was purchased from a descendant of the Swift Meat Packing family, when the Moyes family bought the trucking assets of Swift & Company.
 The three Moyes family members and a fourth partner, Randy Knight, grew the business to $25 million in annual revenues by 1984.
 Jerry Moyes became president, chairman, and CEO that same year, and when Carl died in 1985, Jerry bought out the other two partners, his brother Ronald and Randy Knight.
 Ronald would continue to hold shares in Swift while Randy would become a co-founder of Knight Transportation.

 In April 1988 Swift purchased Greenville, South Carolina-based Cooper Motor Lines from Philadelphia, Pennsylvania-based ARA Services.

 By 1990, Swift Transportation had grown to a $125 million carrier with over 800 trucks.
 The company held an initial public offering (IPO) in 1990 and became a publicly traded entity on the NASDAQ market system under the symbol SWFT.